Senior PLO official Ashrawi to resign, calls for Palestinian political reforms | Politics

 Senior PLO official Ashrawi to resign, calls for Palestinian political reforms

-Ashrawi said Abbas deferred a decision on whether to accept her resignation to the PLO's Central Council.
-Critics accuse Abbas of allowing Palestinian political institutions to stagnate.
-There have been no presidential or parliamentary elections for the PA for more than a decade.
+In a brief statement, Abbas said he had accepted Ashrawi's resignation.
+Critics accuse Abbas of allowing Palestinian political institutions under his authority in the West Bank to stagnate.
+There have been no presidential or parliamentary elections for the Palestinian Authority, which he heads, for more than a decade.

-Her negotiating days date back to the earliest public, U.S.-mediated talks with Israel in 1991 at the Madrid Conference, where as PLO spokeswoman she articulated the Palestinian quest for statehood to the world.
-Following the signing of the Oslo Accords with Israel in 1993, Ashrawi served in the cabinet of the newly-formed Palestinian Authority.
+Ashrawi's negotiating days date back to the earliest public, U.S.-mediated talks with Israel in 1991 at the Madrid Conference, where as PLO spokeswoman she articulated the Palestinian quest for statehood to the world.
+Following the signing of the Oslo Accords with Israel in 1993, Ashrawi served in the cabinet of the newly-formed Palestinian Authority, which has limited self-rule in the West Bank.

 A champion of women's rights, Ashrawi was the first woman elected to the Executive Committee in 2009.
 She was re-elected to the group in 2018 and has headed its Department of Public Diplomacy and Policy.